LuolBR/Lista-de--alunos/README.md

 - The ET fields are for capturing the name, phone and e-mail;
 - When clicking on the Button, a new object of type Aluno (Student) is created and saved in a DAO (Data Access Object) to be displayed on Main Activity in the form of a list and finishing the Activity of the form;
+- The students saved on the list can be edited and/or deleted;
 - The project at Alura was developed in Java but I did it in the Kotlin language;

 Portuguese descrption: